rogini98/MMSBMrecommender/README.md

 The code is written in python.
 To run the code: python -c "import SA_alignment as sa; sa.run_alignments(reference = 1, rows = 10, columns = 10)"; where **reference** refers to the probability matrix assumed to have the "true" labels; rows and columns refer to the number of rows and columns of the porbability matrix.

-The following output file is produced "ref_proba_K_L.npy".
+The following output file is produced "reference_proba_K_L.npy".

 ## Reordering the group labels across the posteriors based on the best matching of group labels identified by the SA algorithm
 Using the best permutation of the group labels obtained from the previous step, we then reordered the labels of the visitor group and place groups across the 500 independent model fits.